dat2Cph/spring2025/docs/tdd_git/README.md

 ## Thursday: GIT
 ### Prepare for the class

-Watch the [3 videos about git and batch command](resources.md#videos) before the class.
+Watch the [4 videos about git and bash commands](resources.md#videos) before the class.

 ### In-class exercises